ksteinma/HPC-Final-Project/README.md

 This is our final project for the High Performance Computing class at Colorado School of Mines.
 This project's goal is to create a fast implementation of DeBruijn Graph creation and Euler Cycle finding.

+This repository is just the naive implementation.
+Our CUDA implementaiton can be found [here](https://github.com/alanchampion/DeBruijn-is-a-Shoein).

 ## Getting Started

 You will need to install the Bcalm library [here](https://github.com/GATB/bcalm) and follow there installation instructions.
 The bcalm repo should be placed in the folder for this project.